England West Sussex

 Wakehurst Place Gardens and the Loder Valley Reserve occupy nearly 200 hectares (500 acres) and offer a wide range of habitats to breeding and visiting birds…

 My name is Luke.
-I am 12 years old.
+I am 14 years old.
 I am a volunteer at lots of the Date With Nature's for the RSPB and my main hobby is taking pictures of wildlife, particularly birds.
 I have been to many great birdwatching places in the UK including the North Norfolk coast, in particular Cley Marshes.
-One of my greatest birdwatching moments in Norfolk was seeing thousands of Knot and other waders flying overhead at Snettisham RSPB at the Wash.
-I have also been to Kenya and Namibia, which were fantastic places to see wildlife...
+One of my greatest birdwatching moments in Norfolk was seeing thousands of Knot and other waders flying overhead at Snettisham RSPB at the Wash….

 Squirrel Ban, GardenXtras, Chartwell House, Chartwell Road, Lancing Industrial Estate, Lancing, West Sussex BN15 8TY - 01903 761222 - First and foremost squirrel ban is a high-quality, highly nutritional mix of bird feed containing kibbled maize, red dari, wheat, black sunflower, small striped sunflower, white millet, chopped peanuts, red millet, naked oats and Cillimega™…